Sign in

 To make a signature automatically update for each team member, fill in fields intended for a user’s photo, full name, job title, email address, and phone number with either Azure AD or user profile properties.

-The Insert from Azure AD properties option
+Insert user details from Azure AD properties.

 To keep the team details uniform, insert them from the team properties.
 Add custom fields if needed.

-The Insert from team properties option
+Insert team details from team properties.

 If your team doesn’t have the necessary properties, you can easily create them by following these steps.

-4. Save the signature.
+4. Save the team signature.

 How to create team properties to use them in team signatures #